OpenSlides/OpenSlides/INSTALL.md

 ### Setup instance

-To setup the instance in this directory run:
+Setup the instance in this directory:

     $ ./openslides setup .